Ayankoley306/C/PROJECT/Text Analyzer/README.md

-# Recursive Math Tool in C
+# Text Analyser in C

-This project is a simple math tools written in C.<br>
+This project is a simple text analyser written in C.
-It allows users to perform various mathamatical operations in math like Factorial, Power, Fibonacci, Sum Of Digits, Even or Odd.
-Simple menu-driven interface.
+It allows users to Total words,total charactor and total vowerls in the text in the text.txt file.
+User can enter text or paragraphs to run the operations.

 ---
 ## 📂 Features

- - Preform various mathamatical operations:

- - Factorial
+ - Count total words.

- - Power
+ - Count total charactors.

- - Fibonacci
+ - Count total vowels.

- - Sum Of Digits

- - Even or Odd

  - Simple menu-driven interface.